percona/pmm-doc/docs/quickstart/index.md

 === "ProxySQL"
     To connect a ProxySQL database, see [Enable ProxySQL performance metrics monitoring](../setting-up/client/proxysql.md).

 === "HAProxy"
-     To add HAProxy services, see [HAProxy ](../setting-up/client/haproxy.md).
+    To add HAProxy services, see [HAProxy](../setting-up/client/haproxy.md).

 ### Check your database